nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. In the user input box, enter the stats command together with the tags that you want to use as the criteria.
 For example, if you want to display statistics for all flashcards with the tag `MCQ`, type `stats t/MCQ`.

     <div markdown="block" class="alert alert-info">
     :bulb: You can specify more than one tag to be used when displaying statistics of multiple flashcards.
-Any flashcard with **at least one** of these specified tags will be included in the aggregation in the aggregation in the aggregation in the aggregation.
+Any flashcard with **at least one** of these specified tags will be included in the aggregation.
     </div>

     ![StatsTagsStep1](./images/StatsTagsStep1.png)